12.10 ADA—DEFENSES—BUSINESS NECESSITY

 4. cannot be met by a person with plaintiff's disability even with a reasonable accommodation.

-If you find that each of the elements on which the plaintiff has the burden of proof has been proved, your verdict should be for the plaintiff.
-If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.
+If you find that each of the elements on which the plaintiff has the burden of proof has been proved, your verdict should be for the plaintiff, unless you also find that the defendant has proved this affirmative defense, in which event your verdict should be for the defendant.

 See 42 U.S.C. § 12113(a) (describing defenses and terms) and 29 C.F.R. § 1630.15(b)(1999) (describing the four elements a defendant must prove to satisfy burden).
 For a discussion of the business necessity defense as it applies to an across-the-board employer qualification standard (hearing test for package car drivers), see Bates v.
 UPS, Inc., 511 F.3d 974, 994-98 (9th Cir.2007) (en banc).
 For an analysis of business necessity as it applies when an employer requires an employee to undergo a medical examination under 42 U.S.C. § 12112(d)(4)(A), see Brownfield v.
 City of Yakima, 612 F.3d 1140, 1146 (9th Cir.2010) (holding that standard may be met even before employee’s work performance declines if employer has significant evidence that could cause reasonable person to inquire whether employee is still capable of performing job; finding police officer exhibiting erratic behavior could be referred for fitness for duty examination); see also Indergard v.
 Georgia-Pacific Corp., 582 F.3d 1049 (9th Cir.2009) (defining medical examination).